Argus Cyber Security

-Argus Cyber Security is an Israeli automotive cyber security company.
+PlaxidityX (Formerly Argus Cyber Security LTD.) is an Israeli automotive cyber security company.
 It was purchased by Continental AG in 2017, for $430 million.
 In October 2017, Argus added a solution to enable OEMs to deliver over-the-air vehicle software updates.

 History

 The company was founded in 2013, by Ofer Ben-Noon, Oron Lavi, and Yaron Galula, three ex-soldiers of Israel's Unit 8200.
 The Argus management team includes former employees of Daimler, Fiat Chrysler, and General Motors.

 The Israeli startup is headquartered in Tel Aviv, has a team of more than 200 people and offices in Detroit, Silicon Valley, Stuttgart and Tokyo.
 The company has dozens of pending and granted patents and was identified as a Top 25 Technology Company To Watch by The Wall Street Journal.

 As a result of an acquisition in November 2017, Argus Cyber Security is part of Germany's Continental's subsidiary Elektrobit (EB).

 In December 2020, Argus Co-founder Ofer Ben-Noon stepped down from his position as CEO and was replaced by Ronen Smoly, previously Argus VP Sales.